Linking youth with the arts, journalism, and each other across Louisville's

 From 2018 to 2021, we invested in young people via our pilot project, Arts Bureau Edge, with nine workshops supervised by media professionals benefiting more than 25 teens.
 Their articles about the arts were published on our website and in local media outlets.
 Some 45% of participants identified as BIPOC and LBGTQ.
 In a survey, 70% said they would recommend the program and said it helped them in school.

-One wrote, “I had a great experience meeting others from around the region who were interested in similar things.
+One wrote, “I had a great experience meeting others from around the region interested in similar things.
 I also enjoyed writing a piece on a subject that I felt was important and mattered.”

-DONATIONS ARE TAX-DEDUCTABLE
+DONATIONS ARE TAX-DEDUCTIBLE

 PHOTO: The cast of "We've Come to Believe," part of Actors Theatre of Louisville's 2019 Humana Festival of New American Plays.
 Photo by Jonathan Roberts.